 Vasu, as he is known, also spreads awareness about the concept of accessibility at conferences and employee induction programmes at Yahoo, besides the blogosphere.
 It usually starts with explaining why, contrary to popular belief, accessibility is not just for the disabled, but for everyone.
 Making a website accessible, for example, means making sure it runs on all versions of all browsers—how often have we visited websites that say they are best viewed on IE 6 or above?—and even on phones and portable devices, besides including features like keyboard support, multiple text sizes, alternate text for images and an optional high-contrast colour scheme.
 While making the website accessible to visually-impaired users, these features also make browsing easy for everyone.
 “Within six months of launching an accessible site, eBay reported a 40 per cent increase in sale,” Vasu says.
 Yet, few companies in India—IBM and Microsoft among them—recognise the need for accessibility and a majority of websites, including official government sites, do not have accessibility features.

 “In countries like the UK and Australia, accessibility is mandated by the governments because they realise that in a few years, they will have a sizeable population of elderly people,” Vasu says.
 The idea is now catching up in India, four years after it ratified the UN Convention on the Rights of People with Disabilities (UNCRPD).
-Early last year, the website of the Ministry of Social Justice and Empowerment (//www.socialjustice.nic.in/) became the first government ministry website to become accessible—besides the usual accessibility features, it has links to free screen readers which can read out website content for visually-impaired users.
-While most government websites are still not accessible—including the RTI website, which directs you to use Internet Explorer with a specified screen resolution to access the map—few such as that of the Ministry of Communications and IT (//www.mit.gov.in/) and the national portal (//india.gov.in/) now follow the Web Content Accessibility Guidelines (WCAG 2.0) of the World Wide Web Consortium (W3C).
+Early last year, the website of the Ministry of Social Justice and Empowerment (http://www.socialjustice.nic.in/) became the first government ministry website to become accessible—besides the usual accessibility features, it has links to free screen readers which can read out website content for visually-impaired users.
+While most government websites are still not accessible—including the RTI website, which directs you to use Internet Explorer with a specified screen resolution to access the map—few such as that of the Ministry of Communications and IT (http://www.mit.gov.in/) and the national portal (http://india.gov.in/) now follow the Web Content Accessibility Guidelines (WCAG 2.0) of the World Wide Web Consortium (W3C).
 Yahoo!, a leader in accessibility research and a member of W3C, is looking at working with the government on improving accessibility.